MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/sql-server-azure-netapp-files-content.md

 The solution uses SQL Server on Azure Virtual Machines.
 It also uses Azure NetApp Files, a shared file storage service.
 Azure NetApp Files provides various benefits:

-- VM-level disk I/O limits don't affect Azure NetApp Files.
+- Disk I/O limits that apply at the virtual machine (VM) level don't affect Azure NetApp Files.
 So you can use smaller VMs than you would with disk storage, without degrading performance.
 As [Pricing][Pricing section of this article] explains, this approach significantly reduces costs.
 - Azure NetApp Files offers flexibility.
 As [Highly performant systems][Highly performant systems section of this article] discusses, you can enlarge or reduce deployments on demand to make your configuration cost effective.

 ## Potential use cases

 This solution applies to many use cases:

-- Running new SQL Server instances that require high availability and have high performance standards.
+- Running new SQL Server instances that require high availability (HA) and have high performance standards.
 - Migrating highly performant, highly available SQL Server instances from on-premises infrastructure to Azure Virtual Machines.
-- Deploying cost-effective, enterprise-scale SQL Server Always On Failover Cluster HA architectures by using Availability Sets and SMB shared storage.
+- Using availability sets and SMB shared storage to deploy cost-effective, enterprise-scale, highly available SQL Server Always On Failover Cluster Instances.
-- Deploying enterprise-scale disaster recovery architectures for hybrid or Azure systems by using SQL server Always On Availability Groups.
+- Deploying enterprise-scale disaster recovery (DR) architectures for hybrid or Azure systems by using SQL Server Always On availability groups.
 - Enhancing enterprise-scale SQL Server systems with fast cloning for use in test and development environments.
-This enhancement can benefit cases that require advanced data management capabilities to meet aggressive data protection SLAs.
+This enhancement can benefit cases that require advanced data management capabilities to meet aggressive data protection service level agreement (SLAs).

 ## Architecture